-We are very pleased to see the Law Commission's recommendation that those persons habitually resident in the United Kingdom can be considered to have committed an offence when temporily overseas in Part 10, section 154.
+We were delighted that, as the Minister recognised publicly in the Commons, the Antisemitism Policy Trust's recommendation (endorsed by the DCMS Select Committee) that Breach Notices should be included in the Bill were heeded.
+We were also very pleased to see the Law Commission's recommendation that those persons habitually resident in the United Kingdom can be considered to have committed an offence when temporarily overseas in Part 10, section 165.
 This closes the loophole that allowed, for example, the grime artist Wiley to escape legal action in the UK for his antisemitic rant.
+The Trust has called for a more stringent senior management liability regime from before the Bill was introduced to the House of Commons and look forward to seeing what proposals the Government brings forward to improve the penalty regime.
+We would support an amendment, as Government indicated it would be bringing forward, which brought the UK in line with the 'Irish model'.